the grand ole opry

 THE WHITES

-The Whites came over to Norsk Countrytreff in 2008, but perhaps ended up a bit in the shadow of Lynn Anderson this year.
-But The Whites are not anyone in the American music scene, and especially not around The Grand Ole Opry.
-Father Buck started early as a musician for Hank Snow and Ernest Tubb, while daughters Cheryl, Sharon and Rosie came in as they got older.
+The Whites came over to Norsk Countrytreff in 2008, but were perhaps overshadowed by Lynn Anderson this year.
+But The Whites aren't just anyone in the American music scene, and especially not around the Grand Ole Opry.
+Dad Buck started out as a musician for Hank Snow and Ernest Tubb, while daughters Cheryl, Sharon and Rosie joined in as they got older.

 The Whites were invited into the Opry family in 1984, and still play regularly at The Grand Ole Opry.
 In 2000, The Whites also participated in the film "O brother where art thou", where they performed The Carter Family's classic "Keep on the sunny side".